Country Profiles

 Policies & funding

-In 2022, Swiss official development assistance (ODA) totalled 4 billion Euros (4.3 million CHF),696 million Euros (699 million CHF) more than in the previous year.
-As a proportion of GNI, Switzerland’s ODA increased to 0.56% (2021: 0.50%) and is now at an all-time high.
+In 2023, Swiss official development assistance (ODA) totaled 4.775 million Euros (4,640 million CHF), 357 million Euros (347 million CHF) more than in the previous year.
+As a proportion of gross national income (GNI), Switzerland’s ODA increased to 0.6%, while it was 0.56% in 2022.
 However, the increase compared to the previous year is mainly due to expenses related to the war in Ukraine and in particular to the costs incurred by the State Secretariat for Migration (SEM) for persons in need of protection without a residence permit in Switzerland (S status).

 Internationally vocal